bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

 ![AWS Console ECR](aws-console-ecr.png)

 Now we can use this image in our AppRunner Service.
-Navigate to the AppRunner service and create a new service, specifiying the docker image URI for the service
+Navigate to the AppRunner service and create a new service, specifying the docker image URI for the service

 ![AWS AppRunner create service](aws-apprunner-create-service.png)